Jonathan2251/lbd/source/backendstructure.rst

 Backend class can choose the TableGen generated classes and inherited from it.
 There are more TableGen generated classes, and they all exist in cmake_debug_build/lib/Target/Cpu0/\*.inc.
-Through C++ inheritance mechanism, TableGen provides backend programmer a fexible way to use its generated code.
-Programmer has chance to override this function if it need to.
+Through C++ inheritance mechanism, TableGen provides backend programmers a fexible way to use its generated code.
+Programmers have chance to override this function if they need to.

 .. _backendstructure-f2:
 .. figure:: ../Fig/backendstructure/2.png